Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Growing Young Diagrams and Lattice Gases

 \section{Growing Young Diagrams and Lattice Gases}

-We consider growing two-dimensional Young diagrams if not stated otherwise, i.e., only deposition events are allowed.
-We shall investigate different growth rules.
+We consider growing two-dimensional Young diagrams and allow only deposition events if not stated otherwise.
+The deposition rules are different.
 In all cases, the analysis is simplified by mapping the growth process onto a one-dimensional lattice gas.
 The mapping is performed in two steps.
 First, we take the quadrant with the Young diagram at the corner and rotate counterclockwise by $\pi/4$ around the origin.
 Second, we project each $\diagdown$ segment to an occupied site ($\bullet$) and each $\diagup$ segment to an empty site ($\circ$) on the horizontal axis.
-For instance, the Young diagram from Fig.~\ref{Fig:Young_2} becomes
+This is illustrated in Fig.~\ref{Fig:mapping}.